pawol/ATU-100-EXT-YAF-2/README.md

 When the ATU-100 is switched off, connect it in the shown way.
 After that switch on the ATU-100
 ![PICkit](images/PICkit.jpg)
-You do not need flash eeprom because you can reinit every setting to default value by menu "Reset all"
+You do not need flash eeprom (but you can) because you can reinit every setting to default value by menu "Reset all"

 ## Programming Tool
 If you only like to flash the firmware you can use the Microchip Integrated Programming Environment **MPLAB X IDE**.
 The needed hex-file you find as the latest release
 ![MPLAB_X_IPE](images/MPLAB_X_IPE.png)
+or dedicated XGecu T48 programmer utility.

 ## Development IDE
 For development the Microchip **MPLAB X IDE v6.25** was used.